jifishma/CIS-427-Project-02/README.md

 -   LIST [-all]
     -   Print the current user's requested SOLVE operations and results
     -   If logged in as "root", print all of the users' requested SOLVE operations and results
+-   MESSAGE \<-all | user's name\> \<message content\>
+    -   Directly message another connected user
+    -   If logged in as "root", optionally broadcast your message to all connected users
 -   LOGOUT
     -   Log the current user out and exit
 -   SHUTDOWN